ionic-team/stencil-site/versioned_docs/version-v4.15/components/component-lifecycle.md

 ## Async Lifecycle Methods

-Lifecycle methods can also return promises which allows the method to asynchronously retrieve data or perform any async tasks.
+Some lifecycle methods, e.g. `componentWillRender`, `componentWillLoad` and `componentWillUpdate`, can also return promises which allows the method to asynchronously retrieve data or perform any async tasks.
 A great example of this is fetching data to be rendered in a component.
 For example, this very site you're reading first fetches content data before rendering.
 But because `fetch()` is async, it's important that `componentWillLoad()` returns a `Promise` to ensure its parent component isn't considered "loaded" until all of its content has rendered.

 Below is a quick example showing how `componentWillLoad()` is able to have its parent component wait on it to finish loading its data.